SrikarSistla08/ug-admin-dashboard/LOOM_SCRIPT.md

 ### **1. Introduction (0:00 - 1:00)**
 **Script:**
 > "Hi!
-I'm [Your Name], and I'm excited to present the Undergraduation Admin Dashboard I built for your technical assessment.
+I'm Srikar Sistla, and I'm excited to present the Undergraduation Admin Dashboard I built for your technical assessment.
 This is a lightweight internal CRM dashboard designed to help your team manage student interactions and track application progress.
 Let me show you what I've built."

 **Actions:**
 - Show the login page